 Arvid works extensively within the publishing and media industries across all aspects of strategy and tactics, applying techniques such as econometric modeling, forecasting, economic analysis, statistics, financial analysis, machine learning, and other rigorous quantitative methods.
 Outside of the publishing and media industry, engagements with lotteries, hotels, services firms, non-profits and “big box” retailers have yielded insights on optimal prize payout, prize structure analysis, demand estimates, high-level sales forecasting and retailer-level stocking models, retailer segmentation, retailer density analysis, measuring price elasticity, measuring marketing impact, and customer segmentation.

 Arvid holds degrees in Economics and Spanish from Furman University, where he also completed original research of automobile demand using econometric methods.

-Vice President, Audience Development & Analytics, Newsday
+VP, Audience Development & Analytics, Newsday Media Group

 Patrick holds a MBA in Finance from Hofstra University with undergraduate studies in Finance and Economics.